 This year, the categories were similar to those of previous meetings.
-The presentations are divided into six topics as follows: (a) edge and divertor physics; (b) impurity, heating, and current drive; (c) energetic particle (EP) physics; (d) turbulent transport; (e) MHD instability; and (f) integrated modeling and code development.
-The reports focus on these six topics, including five plenary talks, 10 invited oral talks, 74 oral talks, and 96 posters.
-More than 300 people attended the conference.
-In the following sections, the main results and significant progress highlighted by these presentations are summarized.
+The presentations are divided into six topics as follows: (A) edge and divertor physics, (B) impurity, heating and current drive, (C) energetic particle (EP) physics, (D) turbulent transport, (E) magnetohydrodynamic instability and (F) integrated modeling and code development.
+The reports focus on the above six topics including 5 plenary talks, 10 invited oral talks, 74 oral talks, and 96 posters.
+More than 300 people actually attended the conference.
+In the following sections, the main results and significant progress presented by these presentations are summarized.